arkovia/acts/constitution-of-arkovia-act.md

 ##### Article 1: Death of an Omega
 Omegas may choose a rightful heir to take their position in the case of death.
 A gen's rank cannot be given away, and must follow the Gen Election protocol.

+If the Omega Council's Membership drops below 8, and there are no rightful heirs to replace their postion, new omegas must be voted in, through this process:

+- If the membership falls to 6-8, the current Omegas will recruit new Omegas as soon as possible.
+- If the membership falls to 0-6, the Direct Democracy will hold a compulsory vote to elect more omegas to join the council.

 ##### Article 2: Recruitment
 Recruitment Process: